 CALS-LEAF provides access to core faculty and staff of the GreenHouse program.
 LEAF students engage in a fall course with all new GreenHouse students (Ecology of Place, NR 15), and a one-credit spring seminar course specifically designed for LEAF students (CALS 96).
 Students chosen for this program collaborate with their peers, alongside a faculty advisor, to plan events that may take the form of field trips, discussions with guest speakers, and hands-on workshops, including service projects to the University and to the Greater Burlington community.
 LEAF students are intended to be engaged, collaborative, and receptive to learning of the diverse activities in CALS beyond their chosen major, while participating in the activities that all members of the larger GreenHouse community enjoy.

-If you see yourself as an active player in creating a sustainable future, cultivating and expanding your interests, and building leadership skills, you are encouraged to apply to be a member of the CALS-LEAF community.
+If you see yourself as an active player in creating a sustainable future while cultivating and expanding your interests and skills, you are encouraged to apply to be a member of the CALS-LEAF community.

 Please respond thoughtfully [150-200 words] to each of the the following questions:

-The GreenHouse Residential Learning Community and CALS-LEAF are committed to global sustainability, and we work hard to foster a welcoming community for students of all backgrounds and experiences.
-As a participant in the CALS-LEAF Program, how would you contribute to an atmosphere of inclusion at the GreenHouse and in the College?
+GreenHouse and CALS-LEAF are committed to global sustainability, and we work hard to foster a welcoming community for students of all backgrounds and experiences.
+As a participant in the CALS-LEAF Program, how would you contribute to an atmosphere of inclusion at GreenHouse and in CALS?
 In your response, please share how your previous experiences have prepared you to engage people with identities and opinions different from your own (for example: race, socio-economic status, religion, nationality, gender, ability, sexual orientation, age, ethnicity, political affiliation, geographic location).

 THE UNIVERSITY OF VERMONT - BURLINGTON, VT 05405 - (802) 656-3131